-- in the "OBO-initiative" (OBOi; Richter et al., 2020; Rao et al., 2020a; Bushell et al., 2020; Stockdale et al., 2020).
-This 280 difference in success between the mid- and lower-stratospheric OBO could be related to a couple of several factors, including gravity wave parameterizations, the need for high vertical resolution in the lower stratosphere for realistically capturing to realistically capture upward wave flux and subsequent downward QBO propagation, as well as and possible influences from model vertical diffusion in the lower stratosphere (Geller et al., 2016; Garfinkel et al., 2021; Polichtchouk et al., 2021). - 285 The QBO has been shown to influence tropical convection on subseasonal timescales, and one of the leading mechanisms for this effect is related to the OBO's mean meridional circulation, which leads to temperature (and buoyancy frequency) anomalies in the tropical tropopause layer that subsequently affect high clouds and convection (Gray et al., 2018).
-These relationships also underpin the QBO's observed relationship with the Madden-Julian Oscillation (MJO; Yoo and Son, 2016; Son et al., 2017; Lee and Klingaman, 2018; Martin et al., 2021a), which can modulate MJO forecast skill (Kim et al., 2019; Lim et al., 2019). - 290 To this end, we examine the associated temperature anomalies in the lowermost tropical stratosphere $\frac{1}{100}$, at 100 hPa (T100; bottom row of Figure 3).
+The QBO has been shown to influence tropical convection on subseasonal timescales, and one of the leading mechanisms for this effect is related to the QBO's mean meridional circulation, which leads to temperature (and buoyancy frequency) anomalies in the tropical tropopause layer that subsequently affect high clouds and convection (Gray et al., 2018).
+These relationships also underpin the QBO's observed relationship with the Madden-Julian Oscillation (MJO; Yoo and Son, 2016; Son et al., 2017; Lee and Klingaman, 2018; Martin et al., 2021a), which can modulate MJO forecast skill (Kim et al., 2019; Lim et al., 2019).
+To this end, we examine the associated temperature anomalies in the lowermost tropical stratosphere at 100 hPa (T100; bottom row of

+- Figure 3).
 These biases are composited based on the initial QBO wind anomalies at 50 hPa (consistent with the middle row).
-The temperature anomalies are proportional to the OBO-related shear in the lower stratosphere with typical EQBO/WQBO /EQBO wind anomalies corresponding to cold/warm /cold anomalies of ± 0.5 K, as determined from reanalysis (Figure S16e and f).
-These temperature anomalies are present in the initialized states of the models, but in most they with some - 295 systems overestimating the magnitude of the anomalies at week 1.
-However, in most of the systems, these T100 anomalies decay with leadtime and eventually switch sign such that the models become warmer relative to reanalysis in EQBO, and colder in WQBO.
+The temperature anomalies are proportional to the QBO-related shear in the lower stratosphere with typical EQBO/WQBO wind anomalies corresponding to cold/warm anomalies of ± 0.5 K, as determined from reanalysis (Figure S16e and f).
+These temperature anomalies are present in the initialized states of the models, with some systems overestimating the magnitude of the anomalies at week 1.
+However, in most of the systems, these T100 anomalies decay with leadtime and eventually switch - sign such that the models become warmer relative to reanalysis in EQBO, and colder in WQBO.
 The rate of weakening differs among the models, with the low-top systems generally showing much more rapid decay of anomalies.
-There appears to be little difference between the EOBO and WOBO composites in the ability of models to maintain the tropical lower stratosphere temperature anomalies.
-Underestimating the amplitude of the OBO in the 300 lower stratosphere (both in winds and temperatures) down to the tropopause is an issue similar to that present in CMIP6 and QBOi models (Bushell et al., 2020; Richter et al., 2020), and may be a contributing factor to why many subseasonal forecast systems show insignificant relationships between the QBO and MJO (e.g., Kim et al., 2019).
+There appears to be little difference between the EQBO and WQBO composites in the ability of models to maintain the tropical lower stratosphere temperature anomalies.
+Underestimating the amplitude of the QBO in the lower stratosphere (both in winds and temperatures) down to the tropopause is an issue similar to that present in CMIP6 and QBOi models (Bushell et al., 2020; Richter et al., 2020), and may be a contributing factor to why many subseasonal forecast systems show insignificant relationships between the QBO and MJO (e.g., Kim et al., 2019).

-The QBO is known to have an important teleconnection to the boreal winter polar vortex known as the "Holton-Tan effect" (e.g., Holton and Tan, 1980; Baldwin et al., 2001; Calvo et al., 2007; Garfinkel et al., 2012; Anstey and Shepherd, 2014), 305 in which weaker or stronger polar vortex winds preferentially occur with EQBO or WQBO winds in the lower stratosphere, respectively.
-Figure 4 shows the composite anomalies in 10 hPa polar vortex winds, and 100 hPa polar cap geopotential heights (Z100) composited based on the 50 hPa QBO phase at initialization.
-Since the Holton-Tan effect develops in early winter and is most pronounced in mid-winter, we limit our focus Figure 4 is limited to forecast initializations within November and December, before the effect is well-established in the boreal winterstrongly embedded in initial conditions.
-In the reanalysis
+The QBO is known to have an important teleconnection to the boreal winter polar vortex known as the "Holton-Tan effect" (e.g., Holton and Tan, 1980; Baldwin et al., 2001; Calvo et al., 2007; Garfinkel et al., 2012; Anstey and Shepherd, 2014), in which weaker or stronger polar vortex winds preferentially occur with EQBO or WQBO winds in the lower stratosphere,